-We offer a rewarding career, in a fast-paced, results-driven environment.
-The selected candidate will work alongside a dedicated team of colleagues, and will be eligible to participate in our comprehensive benefits program, which includes health and Rx, dental and orthodontia, vision, discounted pet insurance, and disability insurance coverage, basic and supplemental life insurance, 403(b) and Roth 403(b) savings and retirement plans with company math, a subsidized corporate Fitbit program, and generous paid-time-off benefits.
+We offer a rewarding career in a fast-paced, results-driven environment.
+You will work alongside a dedicated team of colleagues, and will be eligible to participate in our comprehensive benefits program, which includes health and Rx, dental and orthodontia, vision, discounted pet insurance, and disability insurance coverage, basic and supplemental life insurance, 403(b) and Roth 403(b) retirement plans with company math, a subsidized corporate Fitbit program, and generous paid-time-off benefits.

 Directly supervise 4-6 employees, and carry out supervisory responsibilities in accordance with the AAA’s policies and applicable laws.
 Responsibilities include interviewing, hiring and training employees, planning, assigning and directing work, appraising performance, rewarding and disciplining employees, addressing complaints and resolving problems.

 The successful candidate will have 2-5 years of experience in a similar role (e.g., insurance carrier, law firm), possess strong verbal and written communication skills, and lead through example.

 Education & Experience: Bachelor’s degree in business, legal, or other discipline and 5 years of work experience in legal or related industry and/or court system, with 2 years of prior supervisory experience; or an equivalent combination of education and work experience.

 Language Skills: Ability to read and interpret documents such as legal files, business correspondence and procedure manuals; ability to write routine reports and business correspondence; ability to speak effectively, both in person and by telephone, to customers, arbitrators, mediators or employees of the organization.